*Trigger warning: Suicide.

 According to the World Health Organization (WHO), around 800,000 individuals die by suicide every year, which means that someone ends their life every 40 seconds.
 Shocking, isn’t it?
-Is it almost unbelievable?
 However, sadly, it’s the truth.
 Also, bear in mind that these are just the reported deaths, which means that this number could be an underestimate of the real number.
 In fact, suicide is the second leading cause of death in the world for individuals aged 15 to 24 years.

 The good news, though, is that suicide is preventable.
 Together, we can get this number down.
 In this article, we will be discussing risk factors of suicide, warning signs, and how we, as a community, can help these individuals realize that they are not alone.

 One of the most important factors when it comes to suicide is mental illness.
 1 in 4 people will experience a mental illness in their lifetime and only a third of those with a diagnosed mental illness actually seek help from a mental health professional.
 Research has shown that while women tend to experience mental illness almost twice as men, men are around four times more likely to die by suicide.
 Further, even though women might contemplate and attempt suicide more than men, men are more likely to die by suicide due to the use of more violent methods.

 According to the Centers of Disease Contol and Prevention (CDC), other risk factors include, but are not limited to:

 - Previous suicide attempt or family history of suicide

 - Impulsive or aggressive tendencies

 - Social isolation